Miranda Lambert Wishes Hunky Husband Brendan McLoughlin A Happy Birthday With Sweet Photo & Caption

 Country superstar Miranda Lambert is taking a break from her busy schedule to celebrate her hubby, Brendan McLoughlin’s, birthday.

 As fans know, the 35-year-old and McLoughlin had a short courtship before they shocked fans and tied the knot earlier this year.
 Prior to their marriage, Miranda had previously been linked to a few other men, but her only other marriage was to Blake Shelton and that ended in 2015.
-Since the pair tied the knot, Lambert has been gushing over her man on social media by sharing number of different photos of the couple together.
+Since the pair tied the knot, Lambert has been gushing over her man on social media by sharing a number of different photos of the couple together.
 And celebrations were definitely in order today as it’s McLoughlin’s birthday.

-In the cute new black and white photo, that was shared on Miranda’s Instagram page, she and McLoughlin look as happy as can be as they pose for a photo outside.
+In the cute new black-and-white photo that was shared on Miranda’s Instagram page, she and McLoughlin look as happy as can be as they pose for a photo outside.
 The New York City Police Officer is all smiles as he puts his arm around his wife while clad in a striped shirt and leather jacket.
 Miranda leans up against her husband’s cheek while also smiling big into the camera for the cute shot.

 The songstress stuns in a leather jacket with studs all over it and wears her short, blond tresses down and straight.
 Miranda appears to be wearing just a little bit of subtle makeup that includes eyeliner, mascara, and lipgloss.
 In the caption of the post, Lambert raves over her hubby and uses the hashtag “forever and ever, amen.”

-The post has only been live on her account for a few short hours but it’s earned the singer a ton of attention from fans with over 78,000 likes in addition to 680-plus comments.
-While some fans commented on the shot to let the couple know how good looking they are, countless others took to the post to wish Brendan a very happy birthday.
+The post has only been live on her account for a few short hours, but it’s earned the singer a ton of attention from fans with over 78,000 likes in addition to 680-plus comments.
+While some fans commented on the shot to let the couple know how good-looking they are, countless others took to the post to wish Brendan a very happy birthday.

 “Happy Birthday Brendan We can see those stars in her eyes,” one fan gushed.